At Sierra Pacific Industries, we understand our greatest strength is the people who choose to build a career with us.

 We provide an excellent benefit package including a full Health Benefits Plan with low cost premiums, a 401(k) with Company Match, additional Retirement Contributions, and company paid Life Insurance.
 In addition, for over 38 years, the Sierra Pacific Foundation has provided scholarships to help the children of our crew members with education expenses.
-Each year, we give an average of $500,000 in scholarships.
+Each year, the Foundation gives an average of $500,000 in scholarships.

-If you are qualified and would like to join our team, please send a cover letter referencing this position and a resume by February 22, 2019 to:
+If you are qualified and would like to apply, please send a cover letter referencing this position and a resume by

 Sierra Pacific Industries